cdeletre/h2c-rpi/README.md

 Of course if you own a HDMI to CSI board with the audio already working you can use this guide and just skip the hardware patching part.

 ## Known limitations
-With a 2 lines CSI, considering you're using the UYVY mode, you can capture the following HDMI resolutions
+With a 2 lines CSI you can capture the following HDMI resolutions
-- 1080p50
+- 1080p50 (UYVY mode)
-- 720p60
+- 720p60 (RGB3 mode)

 So far I was able to record 1080p30 and 720p60 with success.
 I haven't played yet a lot with 1080p50 so I cannot say.